“Mathematics is a place where you can do things which you can’t do in the real world.”

 To the adherents of Islam, continuous patterns are symbolic of their united faith and the way in which traditional Islamic cultures view the world.
 The order and unity of the material world, they believed, was a mere ghostly approximation of the spiritual world, which for many Muslims is the place where the only true reality exists.
 Discovered geometric forms, therefore, exemplify this perfect reality because God’s creation had been obscured by the sins of man.
 So the arabesques and geometric patterns of Islamic art are said to arise from the Islamic view of the world.
 To Muslims, these forms, taken together, constitute an infinite pattern that extends beyond the visible material world.
 To many in the Islamic world, they concretely symbolize the infinite, and therefore uncentralized, nature of the creation of Allah and convey a spirituality without the figurative iconography of the art of other religions.

 The main source of the foundation of scientific learning in Western culture, which people tend to forget, is Islam.
-Hebrew astrolabe – Probably Spain, about AD 1345 – 1355 – This stunning instrument embodies perfectly the peaceful exchange of knowledge and ideas between Christian, Jewish and Muslim scholars in medieval Spain before 1492.
+The Hebrew astrolabe – Probably Spain, about AD 1345 – 1355 – is a stunning instrument that embodies perfectly the peaceful exchange of knowledge and ideas between Christian, Jewish and Muslim scholars in medieval Spain before 1492.
+EARTH (42) by Tom Estes, displays The Answer to the Ultimate Question of Life, The Universe, and Everything as a scrolling digital numerical text.

 The Qu’ran itself encouraged the accumulation of knowledge, and a Golden Age of Islamic science and mathematics flourished throughout the medieval period from the 9th to 15th Centuries.
 The House of Wisdom an academic research institution in Baghdad was set up around 810 and work started almost immediately on translating the major Greek and Indian mathematical and astronomy works into Arabic.